 If you want to make an app like Instagram that works as a networking tool, you need to include messaging and group chats.
 Using instant messaging or direct messages, users can directly share posts, short-form video content like stories, text messages, and more with their friends.

-Settings provide your customers with the basic options like edit profile, delete or add an account, manage activity log, privacy, etc. They can edit their profile, make privacy changes in their account, change the theme of their application, i.e., Dark, Light, and System Default, set their language preferences, etc.
+Settings provide your customers with the basic options like profile management, deleting or adding an account, managing activity log, privacy, etc. They can edit their profile, make privacy changes in their account, change the theme of their application, i.e., Dark, Light, and System Default, set their language preferences, etc.

 All these features are for your end customers.
 Similarly, you can provide slightly different features for business pages or content creators, including all these features.
 Let’s see them: